fvmassoli/Keras-Behavioral-Cloning/writeup_report.md

 In order to avoid overfitting I added Dropout() layers with prob=0.3 to the fullly connected layers.
 Moreover, I set the EarlyStopping callback (line 54-57) in order to stop the training if needed.

 I tested the use of generators in order to augment the data I recorder by driving along the track.
 By the way, using generators really slowed down the training.
-I then decided to increase the acquried data and train the network withou the use of geenrators.
+Since I have enough resources, I then decided to increase the acquried data and produced new images and then train the network without the use of geenrators.

 #### 3. Model parameter tuning